Of course I steal from the rich. They’re the ones with all the money.

 This is actually a great description of how cryptocurrencies work.
 You just need the account number (an address) and the password (a private key) to access your money, which you can do from anywhere in the world using the smartphone in your pocket.

 The myth of a Swiss bank account

 This is how Swiss bank accounts are usually portrayed.
 While they can offer more privacy than other banks, it’s just a myth that they offer truly private banking.
-Due to the additional privacy compared to the other banks, they also have tough anti-money-laundering laws that requires more identification than other banks and they require proof of where the money comes from.
+Due to the additional privacy compared to the other banks, they also have tough anti-money-laundering laws that require more identification than other banks and they require proof of where the money comes from.

 Recently Switzerland has begun sharing bank details of foreign account holders automatically with other countries.
 At the time of writing they share data with more than 60 countries, and more will join.
 I think it’s fair to say that Swiss bank accounts don’t live up to the private bank account dream.

-Cryptocurrencies on the other hand can fulfill the dream.2
+Cryptocurrencies can fulfill the dream.